ClearFox logoClearFox

 6. 6

-Note: access tokens expire.
-For production, use a refresh token flow or connected app with long-lived token.
+Note: access tokens expire after ~2 hours.
+For production, use a refresh token flow with the Consumer Key/Secret.

 Pipedrive